 His incorrect 409K tweet illustrates a few common errors people often make relating to retirement plans.
 Let’s use a 401k as an example:

 - Your 401k does not go up or down on its own.
-The things within it do, individually.
+The investments you chose within it do, individually.
 You should not invest all your money in a single thing.

 - In fact, a 401k is not an investment.
 It’s a tax-advantaged plan that you can put money into.
 Then you have to choose what to invest that money in based on the options available where your plan is at.
 These options will vary a lot.